emacs-mirror/emacs/mps/manual/source/glossary/i.rst

             The :term:`Lisp Machine` was an early workstation that used an inverted page table with hardware lookup.
-The Alpha, UltraSPARC, and PowerPC architectures all include inverted page tables.
+The UltraSPARC, PowerPC, and IA-64 architectures all include inverted page tables.
 Some implementations of these architectures have hardware-assisted lookup.